 The Lake Oswego Preservation Society is an all-volunteer 501(c)(3) non-profit corporation.

-The Lake Oswego Preservation Society is a 501(c)3 non-profit organization with a mission: To preserve, protect and advocate on behalf of Lake Oswego’s built heritage.
+The Lake Oswego Preservation Society is a 501(c)3 non-profit organization with a mission: To preserve, protect and advocate on behalf of Lake Oswego’s built environment and historic assets.

 We firmly believe that if we don’t advocate on behalf of threatened landmark properties we are not doing our job as a non-profit with a mission of historic preservation.